Perelandric/Golific/README.md

 // @enum Animal
 ```

 In both cases we define an enum named `Animal`.
-This will create a `var Animal`, a `type AnimalEnum struct {...}` and a `var AnimalValues` in the generated file, so all these names must be available to avoid conflicts and must be a valid identifier.
-As usual, the capitalization will determine whether or not the items are exported, so `animal` could be used instead.
+This will create a `var Animal` and a `type AnimalEnum struct {...}` in the generated file, so these names must be available to avoid conflicts and the name you provide must be a valid identifier.
+As usual, the capitalization will determine whether or not the items are exported, so `animal` could be used instead of `Animal`.

 Notice that both have an empty line above the `@enum Animal`.
 This is fine since empty or whitespace-only comment lines are ignored.

 #####*Descriptor flags*

-The next thing to come are the descriptor flags.
-These flags begin with `--` and are followed by a word and in some cases a `=` with a value.
+The next thing to come is the set of descriptor flags.
+These flags begin with `--` and are followed by a word and in some cases an `=` with a value.
 Flags must be separated by at least 1 white space, and can optionally be defined on separate lines as seen in these *(still incomplete)* examples.

 ``` go
 /*